AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-semantic-layer-translation-engine.md

 When the agent needs to answer "how many active users did we have last month," it finds the `monthly_active_users` metric definition in the catalog, uses it as the authoritative source, and generates a query against that metric rather than reinventing the definition from scratch.

 Metric consistency is the most practically important benefit of semantic layer documentation.
-Inconsistent metric definitions — different teams calculating "active user" differently — are the most common cause of business stakeholders losing confidence in a data platform.
+Inconsistent metric definitions : different teams calculating "active user" differently,  are the most common cause of business stakeholders losing confidence in a data platform.
 The semantic layer resolves this by making one definition authoritative.

 ## Wikis and Labels: Context for the Agent